bcgov/MoH-SAT/docs/development/cicd.md

 $ ../MoH-SAT> sfdx force:source:deploy -p force-app/main/default/objects,force-app/main/default/queues -u <sandbox> -w 15
 ```

-Deploy post-install package configuration in source control.
+Deploy unpackaged metadata.
 ```
 $ ../MoH-SAT> sfdx force:source:deploy -p dev-app-post -u <sandbox>
 ```

-Deploy destructive changes listed in source control.
+Deploy destructive changes.
 Remove `-o` parameter if deploying to production.
 ```
 $ ../MoH-SAT> sfdx force:mdapi:deploy -d destructiveChanges -u <sandbox> -o -g -l RunLocalTests -w 15
 ```

-Run any manual post-install steps.
+Perform any manual post-deployment tasks necessary.

 ## Production Deployment Guide
 ### Pre Deployment
-Run this command to mark a package version build as "released", which is required to install a package to production.
+Run this command to mark a package version build as "released" which is required when installing a package to production.
 ```
 $ ../MoH-SAT> sfdx force:package:version:promote -p 04t... -v <devhub>
 ```

 ### Post Deployment
-Once a package version build is marked as released, no other build can be released with the same version number.
+Once a package version build is marked as released, no other build can be released with that same version number.
 Therefore, the version number must be "bumped up" to indicate that subsequent builds correspond to the next version.

-For the Special Authority application, bumping up the version number is done by editing the _major_, _minor_, or _version_ components of the `versionNumber` attribute of the "Special Authority App" entry in the list of `packageDirectories`.
-Commit the sfdx-project.json file to the repository once the version is bumped up.
+For the Special Authority application, bumping up the version number is a manual task that is performed by editing the _major_, _minor_, or _version_ components of the `versionNumber` attribute of the "Special Authority App" entry in the list of `packageDirectories`.
+Commit the sfdx-project.json file back to the repository once the version is bumped up.

+This is typically done immediately after a production deployment to ensure new development builds correspond to the next version number.

 Example:
 ```javascript